 Favorite book: One Flew Over the Cuckoos Nest –Ken Kesey

-Why I live in Portland: Beautiful views and hiking, and a great opportunity to advance my orthopedic knowledge
+Why I live in Portland: Beautiful views, hiking, and a great company to work for

 How I relax: Painting or drawing while listening to Debussy